 Who makes the best cold air intake system?
 Will one system consistently out-perform another?
-Well, it’s complicated, but one thing is for sure … they all beat the standard intake systems, so understanding what’s best for your vehicle is a must, especially if you’re looking to spend a few hundred dollars on a new system.
+Well, it’s complicated, but one thing is for sure, they all beat the standard intake systems.
+So, understanding what’s best for your vehicle is a must, especially if you’re looking to spend a few hundred dollars on a new system.

-To try and put some of these claims in to context, we need to understand the processes.
+To try and put some of these claims into context, we need to understand the processes.

 The Air Intake

-There is an argument that an engine can only burn what it can burn – in other words, if the standard OEM filter provides enough air, why would we need something that can deliver more air?
+There is an argument that an engine can only burn what it can burn.
+In other words, if the standard OEM filter provides enough air, why would we need something that can deliver more air?
 Surely, that just means the engine is getting too much air?
 Which kind of makes sense.